Administering Medication to Students

 7. The name of the prescribing health care provider.

 It is the responsibility of the school nurse to clarify any medication order that they believe to be inappropriate or ambiguous.
-In accordance with Department of Education Rule Chapter 40 § 2(B), the school nurse may decline to administer medication if they believe such administration would jeopardize student safety.
+In accordance with Department of Education Rule Chapter 40 § 2(B), the school nurse may decline to administer a medication if he/she believes such administration would jeopardize student safety.
 In this case, the school nurse must notify the parent, the student’s health care provider and the school administrator (i.e., building principal or designated administrator).

 C. Renewal of Parent Permission Requests/Forms and Health Care Provider Orders